jeroenpeeters/docker-ssh/README.md

 Many reasons exist to SSH to a process running inside a container.
 As containers **SHOULD** be limited to run one main/init process there is often no clean way to get access.
 One could of course SSH to a Docker host and access the container with *docker exec*.
 Another way is to start an SSH server as a second process.
-Not only does this defeat the idea of one process per container, it is also a cumbersome approach when using images from the Docker Hub since they often don't contain an SSH server.
-Such an image needs to be changed and maintained in order to add SSH.
+Not only does this defeat the idea of one process per container, it is also a cumbersome approach when using images from the Docker Hub since they often don't (and shouldn't) contain an SSH server.

 Docker-SSH adds SSH capabilities to any container in a compositional way.
 It implements an SSH server that transparently bridges the SSH session with docker exec.
 Currently the only requirement is that the container contains *bash*.